cinquin/mutinack/README.md

 repository, which makes it possible to prioritize re-running of these tests when performing continuous integration builds across multiple machines (with e.g. Jenkins); this functionality is turned off by default to minimize initial configuration effort.
+Functional tests record code overage using JaCoCo (use `ant` target `jacoco:report` to produce a report).

-The project comes with Ant and Maven targets to run Findbugs.
+The project comes with `ant` and `maven` targets to run Findbugs, which is pre-packaged in the distribution.

-Note that, at least on some versions of JRE 8, Mutinack can trigger a non-deterministic Java Virtual Machine bug, which has been [reported](https://bugs.openjdk.java.net/browse/JDK-8132870) to Oracle but apparently remains unaddressed.
-This bug has only been observed in functional tests, which work around the problem by specifying the following JVM option:
+Note that, at least on some versions of JRE 8, Mutinack can trigger a non-deterministic Java Virtual Machine bug, which has been [reported](https://bugs.openjdk.java.net/browse/JDK-8132870) to Oracle but apparently remains unaddressed (the original bug report is possibly a duplicate of [this bug](https://bugs.openjdk.java.net/browse/JDK-6675699)).
+The JVM bug has only been observed in functional tests, which work around the problem by specifying the following JVM option:
 `-XX:CompileCommand=exclude,gnu.trove.impl.hash.TObjectHash::insertKey`.

 **Sample datasets**